krahets/hello-algo/en/docs/chapter_sorting/merge_sort.md

 === "<10>"
     ![merge_sort_step10](merge_sort.assets/merge_sort_step10.png)

-It is observed that the order of recursion in merge sort is consistent with the post-order traversal of a binary tree.
+It can be observed that the order of recursion in merge sort is consistent with the post-order traversal of a binary tree.

-- **Post-order traversal**: First recursively traverse the left subtree, then the right subtree, and finally handle the root node.
+- **Post-order traversal**: First recursively traverse the left subtree, then the right subtree, and finally process the root node.
-- **Merge sort**: First recursively handle the left sub-array, then the right sub-array, and finally perform the merge.
+- **Merge sort**: First recursively process the left sub-array, then the right sub-array, and finally perform the merge.

 The implementation of merge sort is shown in the following code.
 Note that the interval to be merged in `nums` is `[left, right]`, while the corresponding interval in `tmp` is `[0, right - left]`.